The WW Teaching Fellowships

 Q: What grades and subjects will I be certified to teach after I receive my degree?

 A: The Fellowship focuses on secondary teaching in STEM fields.
-However, the different campuses emphasize particular subjects and certification areas.
-Visit the partner institutions’ descriptions on the Woodrow Wilson Web site for more details.
-The type of certification will depend upon which program a Fellow enrolls in and/or which courses s/he takes.
+However, each university emphasizes particular subjects and certification areas.
+Visit the partner institutions’ descriptions on the WW Web site for more details.
+The area of certification will depend upon the candidate’s transcripts and Fellowship program of study.

 Q: What if I still have specific questions about one or more of the university programs?

-A: For any remaining questions, please contact the Woodrow Wilson Teaching Fellowships team for more information.
+A: For any remaining questions, please contact the WW Teaching Fellowships team for more information.
 Alternatively, you may also contact the Program Director at the university you would like to attend.

 University Admission and Support